-Pacific high pressure will build along the coast and will result in northerly winds and steep seas increasing late Thursday and lingering into Saturday.
-Friday’s forecast is calling for winds out of the N 5 to 15 knots with N swells 7 feet at 7 seconds.
-Saturday looks a little better, with N winds 5 to 15 knots and N swells 6 feet at 6 seconds and NW 4 feet at 13 seconds.
-Sunday the winds will be from the NW 5 to 15 knots, with NW swells 8 feet at 9 seconds.
+Conditions for the weekend are looking plenty fishable as the winds will be coming out of the north, blowing 5 to 10 knots.
+Friday’s forecast is calling for N swells 3 feet at 5 seconds.
+On Saturday, waves will be out of the NW 4 feet at 9 seconds.
+On Sunday, winds will be out of the N 5 to 15 knots with waves out of the NW 5 feet at 6 seconds.
 These conditions can and will change by the weekend.
 For an up-to-date weather forecast, visit www.weather.gov/eureka/ or https://www.windy.com.
 To monitor the latest Humboldt bar conditions, visit www.wrh.noaa.gov/eka/swan.
 You can also call the National Weather Service at (707) 443-7062 or the office on Woodley Island at (707) 443-6484.

 Find “Fishing the North Coast” on Facebook and fishingthenorthcoast.com for up-to-date fishing reports and North Coast river information.
 Questions, comments and photos can be emailed to email@example.com